 Nelson Laboratory Research | Overview

-The Nelson Lab, founded in 2005 as a part of the Boston Children’s Hospital’s Laboratories of Cognitive Neuroscience, focuses on three distinct lines of research, with the overarching goal of elucidating the relation between brain and behavioral (particularly cognitive) development.
+The Nelson Lab focuses on three distinct lines of research, with the overarching goal of elucidating the relation between brain and behavioral (particularly cognitive) development.
 The laboratory employs a variety of neuroimaging tools, including the electroencephalogram (EEG), functional Near Infrared Spectroscopy (fNIRS), and Magnetic Resonance Imaging (MRI), along with a variety of behavioral tools, including eye tracking.

 One line of research focuses on trajectories to autism and the early identification of autism.
-Here, we see a number of different populations of infants and young children, some with rare genetic variants, and others with family histories of autism.
-The overarching goal here is to develop biomarkers that will permit us to make predictions about which infants will subsequently be diagnosed with autism.
+Here, we see a number of different populations of infants and young children, some with rare genetic variants, others with family histories of autism and still others with various environmental risk factors.
+The overarching goal here is to develop biomarkers that will permit us to make predictions about which infants will subsequently be diagnosed with autism, and to elucidate the neural mechanisms that lead some children to develop autism and others not (despite comparable risk).

 A second line of work concerns the effects of early adversity on brain and behavioral development.
-There are currently 4 projects that reflect this interest.
+There are currently seven projects that reflect this interest.
 One is focused on infants growing up in families in Boston that experience high levels of stress and adversity.
 A second is a long-running project based in Bucharest, Romania, focused on children who were abandoned to state run institutions in infancy.
-A third is focused on infants and young children growing up in a slum in Dhaka, Bangladesh.
-These three projects facilitate our ability to examine how different types of adversity, occurring at different ages, impact brain and behavioral development.
-Our fourth project is focused on infants in Puerto Rico who are infected with the Zika virus.

 Interested in participating in a study?